Physics-Based Object 6D-Pose Estimation during Non-Prehensile Manipulation: Constant-Velocity Particle Filtering (CVPF)

-Our first baseline method was presented in Sec.~\ref{sec:single_snapshot}.
-Our second baseline method, presented here, is a particle filter, similar to the one presented in Sec.~\ref{sec:physics_based}, the only difference being in the \textit{motion update} stage.
-While the particle filter presented in Sec.~\ref{sec:physics_based} uses a physics engine in its motion model, here, instead we use a computationally cheap motion model, which simply assumes that the object moves with a constant velocity.
-In other words, during the motion update, we update a particle at time step $t$ using the estimated pose of the object from the previous updating time steps $t-1$ and $t-2$.
-We first calculate ``difference'' between the estimated pose of the object at these previous time-steps:

-and then, we assume the object keeps moving with the same velocity, and use the motion update rule:
+Our first baseline method was presented in Sec.~\ref{sec:single_snapshot}, which estimates the object’s pose from a new image frame at every timestep.
+Our second baseline method, presented here, is a particle filter, similar to PBPF presented in Sec.~\ref{sec:physics_based}, the only difference being in the \textit{motion update} stage.
+While PBPF uses a physics engine in its motion model, here, instead we use a computationally cheap motion model, which simply assumes that the object moves with a constant velocity.
+In other words, during the motion update, we update a particle at time step $t$ using the estimated pose of the object from the previous time steps $t-1$ and $t-2$.
+We calculate the ``difference'' between the estimated pose of the object at the previous time-steps: $\mathrm{d}x = \tilde{x}_{t-1} - \tilde{x}_{t-2}$ and then, we assume the object keeps moving with the same velocity, and use the motion update rule: $\Bar{x}_{t}^{[m]} = {x}_{t-1}^{[m]} + \mathrm{d}x + \epsilon$ where $\epsilon$ is an extra noise term, similar to the parameter in \ref{sec:motion_update}.

-where $\epsilon$ is an extra noise term, similar to Eq.~\ref{eq:PE}.
-(Eqs.~\ref{eq:dx}~and~\ref{eq:PFPM} again make an abuse of notation by using subtraction/addition over poses.
-In actual implementation, we use quaternion algebra to subtract/add rotational components.)